What is Clinical Data Abstraction

 The extracted information can be saved in a standard (SQL-like) or graph database.

 Modern methods, such as NLP/AI, can increase the efficiency and effectiveness of data abstraction across registries through automation.
-NLP/AI can improve the value proposition for hospitals interested in participating in current and future registries.
+Clinical natural language processing can improve the value proposition for hospitals interested in participating in current and future registries.
 This strategy has the potential to reduce the stress and cost of human data abstraction, increase hospitals’ access to data, and unlock the true potential for quality improvement and clinical data extraction.

 All the examples above can be delivered with Spark NLP for Health and Spark OCR.
 The Solution can be delivered in a range of options: